About the Medicare Part D Prescription Drug Coverage Gap (“Donut Hole”)

-The Medicare Coverage Gap is the stage of your Part D benefit when there is a gap in prescription drug coverage.
-During this stage, you will have to pay a larger portion of your drug costs, until you reach the Catastrophic Stage.
-Most Medicare drug plans have a coverage gap or doughnut hole.
-In 2013, you reach the coverage gap when your total drug costs (what you and your plan pay) reach $2,970.
-You exit the gap and enter the Catastrophic Stage when your total out-of-pocket costs, which include the annual deductible and copayments/coinsurance) reach $4,750.
+The Medicare coverage gap is the phase of your Medicare Part D benefit when there is a gap in prescription drug coverage.
+During this phase, you will have to pay more for your drugs, until you reach the catastrophic coverage phase.
+Most Medicare Advantage Prescription Drug plans and Medicare prescription drug plans have a coverage gap, or “donut hole.”
+The coverage gap is reached when your total drug costs (what you and your plan pay) reach a certain amount.
+You then pay for your prescriptions out-of-pocket until entering the plan’s catastrophic coverage phase.
+This is when your total out-of-pocket costs, including the annual deductible and copayments/coinsurance, reach $4700 in 2015.

-Each state offers at least one plan that provides partial or full coverage during the coverage gap.
+Some Medicare Advantage Prescription Drug plans and stand-alone Medicare prescription drug plans provide partial or full coverage during the coverage gap.
 For example, some plans may not have a gap at all, while others may offer generic drug coverage in the gap.
 Plans with gap coverage often charge a higher monthly premium, so you should only consider one of these plans if you have high drug costs and know you will reach the coverage gap.
-You can use our free Plan Comparison Tool to see which plans provide some type of coverage in the donut hole.

-How does Healthcare Reform affect the coverage gap?
+How does the Affordable Care Act affect the coverage gap?

 How can I delay reaching the coverage gap?